ajowi/sendy-fulfilment/README.md

 ## Requirements

-- [Sign up](https://www.sendyit.com/api) for a Sendy Fulfillment accoun
+- [Sign up](https://app.sendyit.com) for a Sendy Fulfillment account
 - Generate your API token in settings

 ## Installation